 You can grow your email list by analyzing on your competitor’s Facebook page.
 I mean, you know that the people who like your competitor’s page are interested in the product.
 Obviously, because they are already following your successful competitor.
 With Facebook ads, you can target only those leads who are already fans of your competitor’s Facebook page.

-3. Provides all the publicity to your content
+3. It Provides all the publicity to your Content

 You may be designing great email marketing campaigns, but what can you do if your subscribers aren’t opening your emails, then all your campaigns head southwards.
 Facebook’s ads have the ability to throw limelight on your most read content!
 This is how WPbeginner decided to promote its blog in my Facebook news feed 😅